skw32/anomalie_detection/README.md

-Projet Datascientest : Détection d'anomalies dans des pièces industrielles
+Projet DataScientest : Détection d'anomalies dans des pièces industrielles
 ==============================

 This repo is a Starting Pack for DS projects.
 You can rearrange the structure to make it fits your project.